-Passions of Youth is developing ways of working with working-class young men which celebrate their abilities and creativity.
-Through involvement in the project, the young men have created their own stories and images about how the leisure lives of working-class young people in Manchester and Salford have changed since the Second World War.
-They’ve received training in various creative activities such as oral history techniques, filming and archive research.
-They’ve visited local heritage venues, such as the National Football Museum, the Working Class Movement Library, Salford Museum & Art Gallery, the People’s History Museum and also taken part in activities at Manchester Metropolitan University.
+Through involvement in the project, the young men created their own stories and images about how the leisure lives of working-class young people in Manchester and Salford have changed since the Second World War.
+They received training in various creative activities such as oral history techniques, filming and archive research and visited local heritage venues, such as the National Football Museum, the Working Class Movement Library, Salford Museum & Art Gallery, the People’s History Museum and took part in activities at Manchester Metropolitan University.

 ORIGINS AND FUNDING

 Passions was inspired by Professor Melanie Tebbutt’s book, Being Boys: Youth, Leisure and Identity in the Inter-War Years.
 Being Boys used everyday leisure activities as a lens through which to explore the masculinities of working-class boys in the interwar years.
 It focused on ‘ordinary’ and ‘everyday’ experiences during adolescence and on how feelings and emotions were expressed through recreational experiences.

 Research for Being Boys was supported by the Arts and Humanities Research Council (AHRC), which provided further funding in the form of an AHRC follow-on award for her Passions of Youth engagement project.

 Passions developed a community-based interpretation of some of the book’s themes, by using leisure enthusiasms as a medium through which to break down educational and cultural barriers with hard-to-reach working-class teenagers and engaging them with the historical and heritage of their leisure pursuit.